HilliamT/tidbits/prisma.md

 // do something with the user object...
 ```

-This eliminates the race condition.
+This eliminates the race condition, whilst ensuring that there is a user record within the database.
+No updates will be made to the user database record if it already exists.

 [🔗 Source: Create if not exists · Discussion #5815 · prisma/prisma](https://github.com/prisma/prisma/discussions/5815#discussioncomment-404334)